ConnorDickson/connordickson.github.io/_posts/2018-08-26-Learning-FSharp.md

 ## Next steps

+I created a repository [here](https://github.com/ConnorDickson/LearningF-) where I have added in some Interactive Examples.

 The next steps according to the [https://fsharpforfunandprofit.com](https://fsharpforfunandprofit.com) website is to follow through the whole of the ["Why use F#"](https://fsharpforfunandprofit.com/posts/why-use-fsharp-intro/) documentation of which there are 30 pages.
 So it seems like I will be doing a lot of research before I get to develop any code.
 This is alongside other programming reading I have set myself.
 There is plenty out there to learn, I just need to be sensible in what I choose.

 My goals are currently;